The Literacy Center are closed after the spring term.

-The LCLC offers free instruction in basic, intermediate, and advanced reading, writing, literacy, ESL, and GED skills to our adult neighbors in Rogers Park, Edgewater, and Uptown; adults from other parts of Chicago are also welcome.
-Our goal is to provide individual assistance to all adults, both native–and non-native speakers of English, who wish to improve their reading, writing, listening, and speaking skills in English.
-Now in its twenty-second year, the LCLC serves a highly diverse community of native–born and foreign–born adult learners.
-We are open four nights each week during the Spring and Fall semesters.
-There is no charge for tutoring, and there are no entrance requirements, examinations, or other fees.
-We do not serve Loyola students who have other resources (the Writing Center and Tutoring Center) to assist them.
+The LCLC offers free instruction in basic, beginning, intermediate, and advanced reading, writing, literacy, conversation, ESL, test preparation, and GED skills to our adult neighbors in Rogers Park and surrounding neighborhoods; adults from other parts of Chicago are also welcome.
+Our goal is to provide assistance to all adults who wish to improve their reading, writing, listening, and speaking skills in English.
+We assist both native speakers of English and emergent multi-lingual learners.

 Information for Tutors

-Spring 2014 Flash Orientation sessions for tutors new to the Center:
+Fall 2021 Orientations for tutors new to the Center:

 Contact us before September 1st by emailing email@example.com for information on tutor orientation on our scheduled orientation days.

 Orientations will be offered on Tuesday, September 7th, Wednesday, September 8th, and Thursday September 9th from 7pm to approximately 9:30 p.m.
 New tutors attend one of the three sessions.
 We will be sending packets of information beforehand.

 We open for tutoring in fall on Monday, September 13th.
 Our tutoring hours are 7-9:30 pm for tutors.
 Our adult learners will join us.